Ashokav008/Ashokav008/README.md

 # Hi there, I'm Ashok Vavare 👋

-## I'm a Third Year Student, Programmer and and Developement Enthusiast!!
+## I'm a Programmer and Developement Enthusiast!!

-- 🌱 I’m currently learning everything 🤣
+- I am a Third-Year Student at Walchand College of Engineering Sangli. 🏫
-- ⚡ Fun fact: I love to play cricket .
+- I’m currently learning everything 🤣

 ### Connect with me: